moritonal/intersection-observer-element/README.md

 The percentage whereby the element swaps between visible or not.

+### rootMargin

+Default - 1px

+Directly passed into IntersectionObserver class as rootMargin

 ## Polyfills

 This element uses the Intersection Observer Api, which whilst most modern browsers currently support, it is missing from iOS Safari.
 More detailed information can be found at [CanIUse](https://caniuse.com/#search=intersection).